The Beginner’s Guide to Web Accessibility

 4. How Do You Know If You’re Accessible?

-Building accessible sites and apps is part design, part UX, part coding, and a whole lot of testing.
-People with disabilities often use different types of assistive technology (AT) to navigate sites and applications, so a lot of accessibility work is simply making sure your interface can be navigated by different kinds of assistive technology.
-We’ll take a deeper dive into AT in the next section, but some examples are screen readers, screen magnification programs, and keyboards.
+Testing is particularly important.
+People with disabilities often use different types of Assistive Technology (AT) to navigate websites and applications, so a lot of accessibility work is simply about making sure your interface can be navigated by different kinds of assistive technology.
+We’ll take a deeper dive into AT in the next section, but common examples include screen readers, screen magnification programs, and keyboards.

 The 5 major categories of disability are:

-• Motor – Example: not having the use of certain limbs and paralysis
+Example: not having the use of certain limbs and paralysis.

-• Speech – Example: people who are not able to speak or who have a speech impediment
+Example: people who are not able to speak or who have a speech impediment.

-In many (but not all) cases, people with disabilities will use some kind of Assistive Technology to navigate their computer, mobile device, and their many applications.
+In many (but not all) cases, people with disabilities use AT to navigate their computers, mobile devices, and their many applications.
 For example, people with visual disabilities may use a screen reader to navigate their computers and mobile devices.
 They may or may not use a braille keyboard.
 If they have low vision, they may use software and devices to increase the size of text and applications on the screen.

-For people with motor disabilities, they may not be able to use a mouse and instead perform all navigation via keyboard or a device with keyboard-like inputs.
+People with motor disabilities may not be able to use a mouse and instead navigate via keyboard or a device with keyboard-like inputs.
 They could use dictation software.
-People with cognitive disabilities may be able to use a mouse, a keyboard, and a monitor, but they may run into barriers with certain user interfaces or design components.
+People with cognitive disabilities may be able to use a mouse, keyboard, and monitor, but they may encounter barriers with certain user interfaces or design components.

 That said, different disabilities pose different challenges to computer and mobile device usage, and there are practically infinite variations and combinations within these “categories.”
 The combinations and types of AT that people use often come in just as many variations.